MarcelWaldvogel/vcard4-ts/README.md

 Any property or parameter whose type is not explicitely given in RFC6350, including those prefixed by `X-`, are not included at the same level as the rest of the properties.
 One reason is that [TypeScript does not really allow default types on object properties](https://basarat.gitbook.io/typescript/type-system/index-signatures#excluding-certain-properties-from-the-index-signature) and therefore, [nested index signatures](https://basarat.gitbook.io/typescript/type-system/index-signatures#design-pattern-nested-index-signature) are recommended for this.

-Instead, non-RFC6350 properties and parameters are put into an `unrecognized` object property.
+Instead, non-RFC6350 properties and parameters are put into an `x` object property.
 The actual value will be a plain, unprocessed `string`.
 If it has more structure, you need to extract it yourselves, e.g. using

 - `scan1DValue()`, which unescapes and splits at the specified `splitChar` (`,`, as used for `PID` or `TYPE` parameters; or `;`, as used for the `GENDER` value); or
 - `scan2DValue()`, which splits into a `string[][]` at `;` _and_ `,` (used for `ADR` and `N` values).

-For example, the `string` value of an `X-ABUID` property in card `card` would be available as `card.unrecognized.X_ABUID.value`.
+For example, the `string` value of an `X-ABUID` property in card `card` would be available as `card.x.X_ABUID.value`.

 ### Handling errors